PubInv/GlussCon/index.md

 This is a project of Public Invention in support of [The Gluss Project](http://pubinv.github.io/gluss/), a radical approach to robotics trying to build a general purpose metamorphic machine.
 Like all Public Invention projects, it is completely open-source and does not seek patents.

-The Gluss Controller, or GlussCon, explores the possibility of building a hand-manipulable controller which is a puppet or doll--a miniature version of the larger GlussBot which is to be controlled.
-By pushing the GlussCon into position with the hands, the GlussBot can be instructed to assume the same configuration (but on a large scale.)
-The hope is that in this way a work person can easily control the GlussBot in doing tasks that would otherwise be difficult to specify.
+The Tetrobot Controller, or TetroCon, explores the possibility of building a hand-manipulable controller which is a puppet or doll--a miniature version of the larger GlussBot/Tetrobot which is to be controlled.
+By pushing the TetroCon into position with the hands, the GlussBot/TetroBot can be instructed to assume the same configuration (but on a large scale.)
+The hope is that in this way a work person can easily control the GlussBot/Tetrobot in doing tasks that would otherwise be difficult to specify.

 The GlussCon project is led by Evan Bartilson and Joshua Hannan, with input from Robert L. Read.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/B5CEYXGaeq0" frameborder="0" allowfullscreen></iframe>

-# Approach So Far
+# Progess So Far

 The GlussCon project is just beginning.
-The team is currently exploring the possibility of encasing a linear potentiometer in a 3D printed enclosure to form a connector.
-An Arduino will be used to read the the resitance (and hence the amount of contraction or expansion of the connector) of the linear potentiometer.
-The connectors will join to the turret joints produced at an appropriate scale to produce a network of tetrahedra corresponding precisely in shape (but in miniature) to a GlussBot geometry.
-The current position will be transmitted via Bluetooth of WIFI to the computer controller the GlussBot.

-At present, we have purchased Linear Potentiometers, practices reading their values, and designed and printed a moving enclosure.
-Basically we have a single Tetrahedron almost ready:

 <img width="60%" src="./images/GlussConTet.jpg"/>

+The current system functions to remote controller the first tetrahedron of the glussbot robot.
+The system consists of the 3D printable parts that implement the turret joint while holding linear potentiometers.
+The pots are multiplexed through a 16 channel MUX chip (only 6 channels in use presently).
+They are read through a standard Arduino Uno.
+This has a Sparkfun ESP8266 WIFI shield, which responds to http requests by returning all pot values in JSON.
+We then read these values and send them to the Tetrobot using a control program that you can find at the Gluss github Repo.

 # Plans

-We intend to use a MUX chip controlled by an Arduino to read the positions of the potentiometers.
-We will likely use either an Arduino or a Raspberry Pi as the controller to transmit data via WIFI.

-Our hope is to keep the GlussCon independent of the GlussBot, even though its main purpose is to controll the GlussBot.
-For example, we (and you, the hobbyist who wants to duplicate our open-source work) may implement a "fader box" or an equalizer with the same technology.
-(Those application don't require the "glussy" geometry.0
+Our initial plans right now are to:
++ Expand to a full 7-Tet controller
++ Decrease the lag time by improving the WIFI (and other delays)
++ Continue playing to understand how to best use this concept

 # How to Contribute